Aleksipa/online_course_platfrom/documentation/manual.md

 ## As a ADMIN user create a new course

 Create a new course by clicking Add a course button.
 As a admin level user it's also possible to delete or modify the courses and add course material to courses.
+Always remember to add course material to courses you have created!

 <img src="https://github.com/Aleksipa/online_course_platfrom/blob/master/documentation/add_course.png" width="600">